vernjan/tech-notes/notes/design/system-design/storage.md

 ### SAN (storage area network)

-- **tldr** - network of storages with unified access and central management
+- specialized high-speed network that connects host servers to high-performance storage subsystems
-- high-speed network that interconnects and exposes a shared pool of storage devices
+    - HBAs, cables, switches, arrays + protocols
 - layers
     - **host layer** - servers running the workloads (such as DBs or VMs)
         - they have dedicated network adapters for SAN network - **HBAs** - host bus adapter